How is your organization strengthening our community?

 A4A brings fun, high quality after school and summer arts classes to the North Fork.
 To date, we have offered Movement (dance but we call it Movement so the boys will join!), Orchestra, Circus Arts (many times), Visual Arts, Chorus, Strings Orchestra, Movie Making and Animation, Drama, and Mural Art classes.
 Since A4A was created, we have served almost 300 local students.

-A4A also partners with World Music in Paradise and the Blue Sage Concert series to bring the music that is performed in our town directly to our students during the school day.
+A4A also partners with World Music in Paradise series to bring the music that is performed in our town directly to our students during the school day.
 These acts have featured Muzekiwa playing the Mbira from Africa, the 40 piece Gamelan Balinese Orchestra, Breaking Winds Bassoon Quartet and Kardemimmit, the Finnish ladies playing kantele.
 Over 4000 students (okay, many of you 5 or 6 times) have watched these shows.
 Ask your cousins in big cities if they have this kind of fun in their schools!

 We also bring Master Classes to the Valley Youth Orchestra so they can hear and play music with professional musicians.